viveris/LoCod/README.md

 ## Requierments

-The Locod tool requires different development environments to operate.
+The LoCod tool requires different development environments to operate.

+Most of these environments/dependencies have been dockerised to facilitate porting to different machines.

 These dependencies are checked each time the tool is launched.
-If one of these dependencies is missing, Locod will not work.

-Most of these environments/dependencies have been dockerised to facilitate porting to different machines.
+Depending on the target selected, only the dependencies required for it are checked.
+So if the LoCod tool is used exclusively for a Xilinx target, the NanoXplore tools and docker are not required.
+However, if one of these dependencies is missing, LoCod script will stop.

-Here are the Locod dependencies:
+Here are the LoCod common dependencies:
 - the Panda-Bambu docker, which includes the Panda-Bambu tool for converting functions into HDL code: http://gitlab-ci.b2i-toulouse.prive/CNES-Embedded/locod-study/locod-panda-docker

+Here are the LoCod Xilinx dependencies:
+- Vivado 2022.1 and with working ML Entreprise license (mandatory to synthesize FPGA design for the Enclustra board)
 - the Ultra96 SDK docker for compiling on Ultra96: http://gitlab-ci.b2i-toulouse.prive/CNES-Embedded/locod-study/locod-sdk-ultra96
 - the Enclustra SDK docker for compiling on Enclustra: http://gitlab-ci.b2i-toulouse.prive/CNES-Embedded/locod-study/locod-sdk-enclustra

+Here are the LoCod NanoXplore dependencies:
+- the NanoXplore docker with the NX Design Suite to synthesize FPGA design for NanoXplore targets: http://gitlab-ci.b2i-toulouse.prive/CNES-Embedded/locod-study/locod-nx-docker
 - the NG-Ultra SDK docker for compiling on NG-Ultra: TODO: create a repository for the NG-Ultra BSP

-- Vivado 2022.1 and with a license for all the devices (mandatory to synthesize FPGA design for the Enclustra board)

 <br>

 ## Install

-The Locod tool does not require any specific installation.
-The only requirement is that the necessary dockers and tools are present on the system, and that their names match those in the main Locod script:
+The LoCod tool does not require any specific installation.
+The only requirement is that the necessary dockers and tools are present on the system, and that their names match those in the main LoCod script:

 ```console
 # Docker images